Kulturgeographie_LogoKulturgeographie_LogoKulturgeographie_LogoKulturgeographie_Logo

 About me:

-Since august 2021, I have been working as a lecturer as well as a research assistant in the research group on cultural geography of the Department of Geography at the Johannes Gutenberg University Mainz.
-At the University of Heidelberg, I started my geography studies in 2012 and completed my Bachelor of Science with a thesis on rural development through agritourism in Ecuador.
-Continuing my studies, I moved to the Department of Geography at the University of Bonn for my master’s degree with a focus on “Globalization and Development”, where I also supported research and teaching in the research group of Julia Verne.
-After my master’s degree with the thesis “Approximating the Past – the Restoration of Wildlife Corridors in Kilombero Valley, Tanzania”, I joined the CRC 228 ” Future Rural Africa: Future-making and social-ecological transformation” as a PhD student.
+Since August 2021, I have been working as a lecturer and research assistant in the research group for cultural geography at the Institute of Geography at Johannes Gutenberg University Mainz.
+I started my studies in Geography at the University of Heidelberg in 2012 and completed my Bachelor of Science with a thesis on rural development through agritourism in Ecuador.
+For my Master’s degree with a focus on ‘Globalisation and Development’, I then moved to the Institute of Geography at the University of Bonn, where I also supported research and teaching in Julia Verne’s team.
+After completing my Master’s degree with the thesis ‘Approximating the Past – the Restoration of Wildlife Corridors in Kilombero Valley, Tanzania’, I was employed as a doctoral student at the CRC 228 ‘Future Rural Africa: Future Making and Social-Ecological Transformation’.
+Since the beginning of 2024, I have been researching current dynamics in international disaster relief in the DfG project ‘Shelter Technologies in Action’.

 Contact: